rtasooji/backend/README.md

 runs django-admin management command that comes when we install django, then it runs the start project command and installs a new project called app and start it in our current location.

+# 25, Sep, 19

+## Notes on Travis:
+* Add .travis.yml file in the project
+* Pipeline for bitbucket and jenkins are other option for CI (Continous Intergration) [here]{guru99.com/jenkins-vs-travis.html} a link for comparing jenkins vs Travis

+## Notes on flake8:
+* For configuring flake8, we add a file inside django app folder with name .flake8